-The unified nation or Kingdom of Israel was ruled by only three kings for a total of 120 years.
-These kings were Saul (reigned from 1050 to 1010 B.C.), King David (1010 - 970) and David's son Solomon (970 - 930).
-Soon after the death of Solomon the Kingdom divided into two separate pieces with each possessing their own line of rulers.
-Ten of the tribes formed the Northern Kingdom (also known simply as the Kingdom of Israel in the Bible) with rulers descended from Jeroboam I (reigned 930 to 909 B.C.).
+Long before being taken into captivity, the Israelites existed as a unified kingdom under Saul (reigned from 1050 to 1010 B.C.), King David (1010 - 970) and Solomon (970 - 930).
+Soon after the death of Solomon, however, the Kingdom divided into two separate pieces with each possessing their own line of rulers.
+Ten of the tribes formed the Northern Kingdom (also known as the Kingdom of Israel in the Bible) with rulers descended from Jeroboam I (reigned 930 to 909 B.C.).
 Two of the tribes (Benjamin, Judah), along with the tribe of Levi (the priests who served the temple), created the Southern Kingdom or Kingdom of Judah.
 Their rulers were the descendants of King David.
 Rehoboam (930 to 913 B.C.) was the first King of the Jews.

 The Southern or Kingdom of Judah lasted as an independent Kingdom from 930 to 597 B.C. (about 334 years).
 Sadly, like her northern counterpart, Judah's sins and refusal to obey God led Him to allow the Babylonian empire under Nebuchadnezzar to take Jerusalem, its capital, in 597 B.C.
-He pillages the temple and takes Judah's king as captive, as well as many of the people including the prophets Daniel and Ezekiel.
-Zedekiah is set up as a puppet king over Judah by the Babylonians.
-In 586 Nebuchadnezzar lays siege to Judah and Jerusalem one last time, destroying the city and burning Jerusalem's temple completely to the ground.
+He pillaged the temple and took Judah's king, as well as many of the people including the prophets Daniel and Ezekiel, into captivity.
+Nebuchadnezzar then made Zedekiah a puppet king over Judah in 597.
+In 586, he lays siege to Judah and Jerusalem one last time, destroying the city and burning Jerusalem's temple completely to the ground.

 Lost and Found